arunima1820/CLI-Calendar/README.md

-# Java-Projects
+# CLI-Calendar

-[UPDATING] Collection of all the random projects i've done in Java

-* PrintACalendar.java - Program to create a Month Calendar in Command Line with user-input month and year
+PrintACalendar.java - Program to create a Month Calendar in Command Line with user-input month and year

     ```java PrintACalendar <month> <year>```